dr-jam/ABL-Assignment/README.md

 Turn-in
 --------------------
 Push your code to your group's GitHub Classroom repository.
 The master branch will be graded.

+Each task should be in its own ABL agent file:
+* *Starter.abl* Demonstrates the move action, the MoveTo Behavior, the setColor action, and color sensing from the BotWME.
+* *Intermediate.abl* Implements and executes an action that creates new Bots.
+Demonstrates four bots in a formation around the player.
+* *Advanced.abl* Performs your implementation of multi-bot social interaction.
+Please add a description of your playable experience at the top of your the README.md file that includes a script or walkthrough on how to interact with your agent and what social interaction you have modelled.

 Questions and Answers